themehunk/th-advance-product-search/README.txt

 Initial release

-Thanks for using our plugin, I am sure you will create a great Product Swatches for your site.
+Thanks for using our plugin, I am sure you will create a great Product Search for your site.
 If you have any query then you can contact at our forum : https://www.support.themehunk.com/

 Thank You